Symptoms Of A Bad Starter Solenoid

 If you think your starter solenoid is faulty, the first step is to test it, as there are many reasons a car might not start.
 You can either take your car to a shop for a fee or use a multimeter to test it at home.

-What happens if you ignore a bad starter solenoid?
+What happens if you ignore a defective starter solenoid?
 Eventually, you won’t be able to start your car.
 Instead of leaving it up to chance, be sure to test the starter solenoid as soon as symptoms appear.

 You Might Love These